dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/net90.md

 ### Set in code

 Support for changing setting the `ThemeMode` in code is currently an experimental feature.
-Accessing the `ThemeMode` property by code generates error **WPF0001**, preventing access to the API.
+Accessing the `ThemeMode` property in code generates error **WPF0001**, preventing access to the API.
 Suppress the error to access to the API.

 > [!WARNING]
 > This API is experimental and subject to change.